Donders-Institute/bidscoin/README.md

       bidsmapper.py /project/foo/raw /project/foo/bids
       bidsmapper.py /project/foo/raw /project/foo/bids -b bidsmap_dccn

 The `bidsmapper.py` tool scans all source data folders of your dataset and saves the known and unknown key-value mappings in a [bidsmap file](#the-bidsmap-files).
-You can consider it as a dry-run for how exactly the [bidscoiner](#running-the-bidscoiner) will convert the source data into BIDS folders.
-It gives you the opportunity to inspect the resulting `bidsmap.yaml` file to see if all data types / runs were recognized correctly with proper BIDS labels before doing the actual conversion to BIDS.
-Unexpected mappings or poor BIDS labels can be found if your bidstraining or the bidsmap file that was provided to you was incomplete.
-In that case you should either get an updated bidsmap file or redo the bidstraining with new sample files, rerun the bidstrainer and bidsmapper until you have a suitable `bidsmap.yaml` file.
-You can of course also directly edit the `bidsmap.yaml` file yourself, for instance by changing some of the automatically generated BIDS labels to your needs (e.g. "task_label").
+Institute users may want to use a customized template.

 #### Step 2: Running the bidseditor